JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Currently users are being fetched by their usernames, but we should instead try to fetch by id

 ## Sidebar
-- Turn the separate sidebar elements into separate components
+- Turn the separate sidebar elements into separate components #DONE
-- Currently the sidebar is not at all visible from mobile devices
+- Currently the sidebar is not at all visible from mobile devices #DONE
-- If the user is on messages, the icon should be colored, can be a simple router check
+- If the user is on messages, the icon should be colored, can be a simple router check #DONE

 ## Recommended Users to follow
 - Endpoint to fetch users that the current user is not following #DONE